 Consistent with the Los Angeles County Department of Public Health's Protocol for COVID-19 Exposure Management in Institutes of Higher Education and CDC guidelines, the college will initiate limited contact tracing (i.e., within the campus community) for confirmed and presumed positive cases of COVID-19.
-Please reference the Campus Exposure and Contract Tracing on Page 9 of the COVID-19 Containment, Response and Control Plan.
+Please reference Campus Exposure and Contract Tracing in the COVID-19 Containment, Response and Control Plan.
 In general, the college will interview the COVID-19 positive individual to determine which spaces and individuals they came in close, prolonged contact (defined as 15+ minutes within six feet, or unprotected direct contact to body fluids) so that the college can notify those individuals and take appropriate remedial measures.
 Your identity and testing status will be maintained in strict confidence and will not be disclosed to your coworkers or other students.
 The college may continue its contact tracing efforts by interviewing relevant individuals about who they came in contact with and what spaces they recently used.
 Some of those individuals may be advised to stay home due to a higher risk of having been infected.

 The college will make the determination as to whether an entire class will be asked to leave campus and self-quarantine based on the specific factual circumstances presented and consistent with public health guidance.
 At a minimum, those students and instructors within a class who come in close, prolonged contact (defined as 15+ minutes within six feet, or unprotected direct contact to body fluids) with a confirmed positive case of COVID-19 will be directed to self-quarantine.
 As for others present at the time of instruction, the college will consider the nature and length of the contact and any environmental considerations (e.g., outdoor instruction, physical barriers present, etc.).
 In making such determinations, the college will consult medical professionals or, where appropriate, local public health officials.